 All women coming into care are assessed for risk status and appropriateness for midwifery care based on their personal medical history and prior labor and birth records.
-Women desiring TOL must get their labor records (intrapartum nursing notes) and their surgical report for the midwives to review.
-Both midwives must agree to take on a client.
+Women desiring TOL must get their labor records (intrapartum nursing notes) and their surgical report for midwife review.
 Candidates are assessed based on the likelihood of having a successful VBAC.
 We talk through all the available options and challenges with attempting TOL at Healing Passages and in the Des Moines area.

-For women who are determined to not be good candidates for our Birth Center (due to prior labor history or they have criteria #2 or #3 above), we currently have the ability to co-manage with physicians in Nebraska and with the midwives in Iowa City—in a relationship known as shared care.
+For women who are determined to not be good candidates for our Birth Center (due to prior labor history or they have criteria #2 or #3 above), we currently have the ability to co-manage with the midwives in Iowa City—in a relationship known as shared care.
 This is perfect for women wanting the Willowsong Model of Care.
-We do the prenatal and post birth care and clients birth with the providers in Omaha or Iowa City.
+We do the prenatal and post birth care and clients birth with the providers in Iowa City.

 Certified nurse-midwives are registered nurses who have graduated from a nurse-midwifery education program accredited by the Accreditation Commission for Midwifery Education (ACME) and have passed a national certification examination to receive the professional designation of certified nurse-midwife.
 Nurse-midwives have been practicing in the United States since the 1920s—ACNM (www.midwife.org)

 - We honor the normalcy of women’s lifecycle events

 - Watchful waiting and non-intervention in normal processes